 Mark Zuckerberg and Facebook Employees

 A software engineer at Facebook makes about $160,000 a year.
-If that engineer is married filing jointly and takes the standard deduction, they would have paid $28,302 in income tax in 2017.
-In 2018, they will pay $21,799, or $6,305 less.
+If that engineer is married filing jointly, the employee would pay $32,181 in federal income tax plus FICA for tax year 2020.

 Jeff Bezos and Amazon Employees